4.4 Responding to concerns about a child

 Responsibilities of professionals

-Professionals in all agencies and organisations (including public services, commissioned provider services and voluntary organisations) who come into contact with children, who work with adult parents/carers or who gain knowledge about children through working with adults, should:
+Professionals in all agencies and organisations (including public services, commissioned provider services and voluntary organisations; whether paid or a volunteer) who come into contact with children, who work with adult parents/carers or who gain knowledge about children through working with adults, should:

 - be alert to potential indicators of abuse or neglect